Understanding the Holy Spirit

 What is He trying to create in you today?

-How can we keep His presence active in our lives?
+How can we experience His guidance in our lives?

-How can you use this amazing power in your life?
+How can you use this amazing power of God in your life?

 Pin me for later!